xdigu/nvidia-gpu-monitoring/README.md

 }
 ```

-To check stats of your gpu in JSON:
+you can check stats of your gpu in JSON:

 ```
 localhost:8080/v1/gpuinfo